Monday, December 23, 2024

 Here is a slightly different vector of technology development.
 In September 2023, the US Army received its first four advanced DE M-SHORAD short-range directed maneuver energy air defense systems.
 These latest 50-kilowatt laser weapon systems on Raytheon's Stryker are designed to destroy drones, missiles, artillery shells and aircraft.

 Also in September 2023, the British Army began the process of adopting a new laser air defense system from Raytheon UK[30].
-The high-energy laser system is designed to destroy drones - it will operate on the basis of the Wolfhound armored vehicle to provide direct protection to units against such a mass threat.
+The high-energy laser system is designed to destroy drones - it will operate on the basis of the Wolfhound armored vehicle to provide immediate protection to units from such a mass threat.

 We have to agree that it looks convincing.
 So much so that Putin demanded the same weapons.
 On December 19, 2023, during a speech at the board of the Russian Ministry of Defense, the bloody dictator announced that he was going to arm the occupying army with combat lasers and robots with artificial intelligence.
 I have already given the corresponding order...